event-modeling/eventmodeling.org/content/resources/index.md

 {{< youtube htxlr8QxeGc >}}

+This is a discussion with Roy Osherove about Event Modeling and Event Sourcing.
+It gets into details of implementing systems using event storming that are described with event modeling.

+{{< youtube tkn1p7LUY2o >}}

 ## [Workshops](#workshops) {#workshops}

 These are the upcoming workshops around the globe that are about or include Event Modeling: